the-alchemist-gh/phase-3-sql-aggregate-functions-readme/README.md

 * `MIN`
 * `MAX`

-We'll craft queries that select a desired set of values from a table and then aggregate that data using the above aggregators, in addition to clauses that will group and or order the returned data based on various conditions.
+We'll craft queries that select a desired set of values from a table and then aggregate that data using the above aggregators, in addition to clauses that will group and/or order the returned data based on various conditions.

 For this walk-through, we'll be utilizing a database of pets and owners.